The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 (See also Matthew16,24, pick up cross and follow Jesus, and Psalm61,8, only Christian "vow" is to follow Jesus).

-Most Christians throughout the ages, perhaps a little less so in modern times with the rise of the biblical Jewish roots movement, have sufferred this biblical indifference, ignorance and neglect and have in effect paved the way for Nicolaitanism.
+Most Christians throughout the ages, perhaps a little less so in modern times with the rise of the biblical Jewish roots movement, have sufferred from this biblical indifference, ignorance and neglect and have in effect paved the way for Nicolaitanism.

 Jesus told his first leaders, all Jews, that they were not to Lord it over the faithful, like gentiles do, making their authority onerous.
 Matthew20,25